MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/set-up-event.md

 # Set up an event

-To plan an event in Dynamics 365 Marketing, you start by creating an event record.
-The event record collects all of your planning details, gives links to related records, and provides a business-process timeline that guides you through each step of the event-planning process.
-After you create the event record, you set up your event team, manage speakers and sessions, set up event passes, and set up a venue.
+The event planning process in Dynamics 365 Marketing starts with creating an event record.
+The event record guides you through each step of event planning.
+The record collects all of your planning details, gives links to related records, and provides a business-process timeline.
+After you create the event record, you can set up your event team, manage speakers and sessions, set up event passes, and set up a venue.

 ## Create the root event record

 Creating an event record is the first step when setting up your event in Dynamics 365 Marketing.
-Everything that you do related to a given event will either be stored directly in the event record itself, or stored in other records that are linked to that event.
+Everything related to a given event will be stored either directly in the event record or in other records that are linked to that event.

 Though Marketing offers many views into other record types, you'll probably do most of your work directly in the relevant event record.
 When working in the event record, you'll be able to view and create most types of related records and everything that you do will automatically be related to that event.